 Know how your super is taxed

-The way your super is taxed depends on your age, how your benefit is paid, and whether you have a taxed (GESB Super) or untaxed (West State Super and Gold State Super) account.
+Before you access your super, it’s important to understand the way your super is taxed.
+This depends on your age, how your benefit is paid, and whether you have a taxed (GESB Super) or untaxed (West State Super and Gold State Super) account.

 1 If you access your benefit before you reach your Commonwealth preservation age you may be liable to pay a higher rate of tax.
 The Commonwealth preservation age is higher than the age at which you can access your Gold State Super benefit.
 Please contact your Member Services Centre and review our Tax and super brochure for more information.